๐Ÿ“— Create a library

 Each function that you want to expose as a library function must be named following the mylib::myfunction convention (where mylib is the name of your library, and myfunction the name of your function).

-Moreover, each function must be commented with a strict format.
+Moreover, each function must be commented with a strict format if you want Valet to auto document them and generate vscode snippets.
 Many illustrations can be found in the extras/lib-valet script or in the core library scripts.

 You can define multiple functions in a single library file.